eirikhanasand/iikg2001/exam/exam22.md

 4. Confidentiality

 ## Question 19
-Infinite loops and improper memory calls are often known to cause threats to which of the following?
+Infinite loops and improper memory calls are often known to cause threats to which of the following?<br/>
 Select one alternative:

 1. Authentication